 Best use: There are lots of uses.
 The simplest is to book travel directly through Chase’s travel portal, which is administered by Expedia.
 Another great option is to transfer points to Hyatt’s rewards program, which offers quality rooms for as little as 2,500 points/night.
 This is my most common points redemption across all cards.
 For me, a frequent Hyatt user, the value of a Chase point is significant.

 Comments: This is probably the single best travel-related card that doesn’t have an exorbitant annual fee.
 And it comes with lots of perks aside from points rewards.
-Furthermore, it offers the best referral bonus.
+Furthermore, it offers a strong referral bonus.
 So, once you have this card, you can refer friends and family and generate 15,000 points for each successful referral.

-Good for Travel and Lounge Access (High Monthly Spending)
+Good for Travel and Lounge Access (But High Annual Fee & High Spending Requirement)

 Capital One Venture X